instruqt/skeleton/README.md

 ```

 You can put a status badge on your README.md by changing the URL in this template to match your own repo.
 It will show the status of the last test-prod-tracks run.

+For extra protection you can turn on Github branch protection for your main/master branch, and require a coworker to review changes before a merge.
+This is strongly recommended!